pip-services/pip-services-docs/content/en/toolkit/recipes/postgre_persistence/_index.md

 ##### Connection

 Once our component has been defined, we can connect to our database using the open() method.
+This method accepts the correlationId as an input parameter.

 {{< tabsection >}}
    Not available